haniibrahim/astrotools/README.md

  2. Load all sci-files into Scilab by typing  `getd('/path/to/astrotools-sci-files/')` in the Scilab console
  3. To use the physical and astromical constants, type `AT_astroconst()` in the Scilab console.

->E.g. to get the radius of the earth you get it by `earth.r`.
+>E.g. to get the radius of the earth you get it by `%earth.r`.
 Open the file `AT_astroconst.sci` for details.

 **Get started:**